aashishvasu/OpenComposite/README.md

 The available options are:

 * `enableAudio` - boolean, default `enabled`.
-Should OpenOVR redirect the game's audio to the Rift builtin audio.
+Should OpenComposite redirect the game's audio to the Rift builtin audio.
 This means you don't have to set the Windows default audio device.
 This doesn't always work and can sometimes cause crashes, see below for more information about it.
 * `renderCustomHands` - boolean, default `enabled`.
-Should OpenOVR render custom hands.
+Should OpenComposite render custom hands.
 Disable this if you *really* dislike the hand models, and some games (like Skyrim) come with backup models that will be used instead.
 * `handColour` - colour, default `#4c4c4c`.
-The colour of the hands OpenOVR draws, as they currently lack proper textures.
+The colour of the hands OpenComposite draws, as they currently lack proper textures.
 * `supersampleRatio` - float, default `1.0`.
 The supersample ratio in use - this is similar to what you would enter into SteamVR, a value of `145%` in SteamVR is a value of `1.45` here.
 A value of `80%` in SteamVR is `0.8` here, and so on.
 Higher numbers improve graphics, at a major performance cost.